Effect of Pressure and Oxygen-Isotope Substitution on Density-Wave Transitions in La$_4$Ni$_3$O$_{10}$: Ambient Pressure Studies of pristine

+The second magnetic transition at $T^\ast \simeq 80-90$~K is characterized by a change in the magnetic field distribution from a two-peak to a five-peak structure.
 Note, that the magnetic transitions at $T_{\rm SDW}$ and $T^\ast$ can be identified using different sets of fitting parameters. $T_{\rm SDW}$ is best determined from the temperature evolution of the magnetic volume fraction $f_m$ [Fig.~\ref{fig:Ambient-pressure_muons}~(f)].
 In contrast, $B_{{\rm int},i}(T)$ [Fig.~\ref{fig:Ambient-pressure_muons}~(g)] does not approach zero due to the first-order nature of the magnetic transition.
-Conversely, $T^\ast$ is not reflected in the volume fraction dependencies but is associated with the loss of three out of five internal field components for temperatures exceeding 90~K. These magnetic transitions are represented by the pink and gray vertical lines in Figs.~\ref{fig:Ambient-pressure_muons}~(f) and (g).
+Conversely, $T^\ast$ is not reflected in the volume fraction dependencies but is associated with the loss of three out of five internal field components for temperatures exceeding 90~K. Both magnetic transitions are represented by the pink and gray vertical lines in Figs.~\ref{fig:Ambient-pressure_muons}~(f) and (g).
+A more systematic studies of the transition at $T^\ast$ were performed for the isotope substituted samples which are presented in the Section~\ref{sec:OIE}.